purushottam05/palindrome/README.md

-# palindrome

- Check if your birthday is palindrome or not!
+Check out whether your birthday is palindrome or not!